Private Swimming Pools, Spas and Fences

-Swimming pools and spas are a part of the West Australian lifestyle but the ownership of a pool or spa carries responsibilities.
+Swimming pools and spas are a part of the West Australian lifestyle, but the ownership of a pool or spa carries responsibilities.
 The following is a guide to swimming pools in Western Australia.
+For further information please go to building_permits_for_private_swimming_pools_and_pool_fences.pdf (commerce.wa.gov.au).

 What is a swimming pool?

-A swimming pool is any structure used for swimming, paddling, wading or the like, and has the capacity to hold 300mm or more of water.
-This includes above/below ground pools, inflatable/portable pools, above/below ground spa’s and bathing/wading pools.
-Swimming pools and spas that contain more than 300mm of water are required to be isolated with a compliant pool security barrier.
+A swimming pool is any structure used for swimming, paddling, wading or the like, and has the capacity to contain water that is more than 300mm deep.
+This includes above/below ground pools, inflatable/portable pools, above/below ground spas and bathing/wading pools.
+Swimming pools and spas that contain more than 300mm of water are required to be isolated with a compliant pool fence/safety barrier.

 When is a Building Permit required?

-• All swimming pools, spas and pool security barriers require building permits.
+• All swimming pools and spas require a building permit.

 Handy tip: Swimming Pool application fees are generally only a few hundred dollars, some pool companies are passing on extra costs as "council fees" to inflate their bottom lines, often in the order of thousands of dollars.